 As Concordia University Research Chair in Socially Engaged Art and Public Pedagogies, my teaching tends to dovetail with my research projects, working within what’s been called the “research-teaching” nexus.

-Iceland Summer field school, June 2018.
+Iceland Field School, June 2020 and June 2018.
 An opportunity for students at all levels (BFA, MA or MFA, PhD) to earn 3 credits in an interdisciplinary Special Topics Course: ARTE 398/660/850: Imagining Iceland.
-Sited at the Icelandic Textile Centre in Blönduós, 250 kilometres northwest of Iceland, this course will provide a framework for students’ exploration of questions of the role and responsibilities of the artist working within a foreign community and new context, museology of small institutions, community development, environmental considerations, responsible tourism and international hospitality, and more.
-Up to 13 students will be selected based on their applications (due October 20, 2017) to create artistic and/or academic responses to this special context.
+Sited at the Icelandic Textile Centre in Blönduós, 250 kilometres northwest of Iceland, this course provides a framework for students’ exploration of questions of the role and responsibilities of the artist working within a foreign community and new context, museology of small institutions, community development, environmental considerations, responsible tourism and international hospitality, and more.
+Each iteration, up to 13 students are selected based on their applications to create artistic and/or academic responses to this special context.

-*Links to my research into the role of the artist in contemporary society, especially in contexts experiencing stress.
+*Links to my research into textile practices and cultural histories, particularly of wool, as well as into the role of the artist in contemporary society, especially in contexts experiencing stress.

 The Right to the City at the Atwater Library, Fall 2017.
 The ARTE 606/806 graduate (MA and PhD) studio seminar explores ‘place-based learning’ at the Atwater Library, an independent library, computer learning centre and meeting place about 15 minutes walk from Concordia’s downtown campus.
 Students are using personal and community-based creative projects to respond to the social, environmental and urban issues they see in play, exploring who has the right to the city in this neighbourhood experiencing rapid gentrification and densification.